PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: PolyJailbreak

 where $s_t$ and $a_t$ denote the state and action at timestep $t$, $Q_{\phi_j}$ is the $j$-th critic parameterized by $\phi_j$, and $y_t$ is the soft target Q-value.
 The actor maximizes expected return with entropy regularization:

 where $\pi_\theta$ is the policy parameterized by $\theta$, and $\lambda$ is the entropy regularization coefficient encouraging exploration.
 Both networks are updated iteratively.
-This training scheme enables robust exploration of multimodal strategy combinations and effective optimization of adversarial input generation.
+This optimization procedure enables robust exploration of multimodal strategy combinations and effective optimization of adversarial input generation.